VenkadesanVenkadesh/Diabetes_Prediction/README.md

         - Clean and preprocess the dataset:
            - we have clean dataset

-             - Convert categorical variables into numerical variables

-**Step 3: Feature Selection**
+           - Convert categorical variables into numerical variable **Step 3: Feature Selection**

          - Select relevant features to use in the model:
             - Identify correlations between features and diabetes